mpnouwens/vidnation/README.md

 * click on a result

 ## contributing to vidnation
-To contribute to vidnation, follow these steps:
+to contribute to vidnation, follow these steps:

 1. fork this repository.
 2. create a branch: `git checkout -b dev`.